 Recurring

-On this day – Mississippi becomes our 20th state
+On this day – Mississippi became our 20th state

 Recurring

-On this day – Pennsylvania becomes our Second State
+On this day – Pennsylvania became our Second State

 Recurring